Marian Dora: Biography

 Reise nach Agatis, Dora's fourth work, was released in 2010.
 A DVD version of the film featured Debris documentar as bonus disc, marking its first release nine years after the shooting.
 In 2012 Dora was confirmed to be the director of Mors in Tabula, one of twelve segments developed for the anthology The Profane Exhibit.

 In 2014 Dora released his fifth film, Carcinoma, under the name of Art Doran.
 The film won an award at the 2015 Sadique-Master Festival, held in Paris.
 In 2017 Dora appeared in a documentary called Revisiting Melancholie der Engel, walking Swedish filmmaker Magnus Blomdahl through the film's locations and talking about the making of the film.

-In 2018, Dora would shoot Das Verlangen der Maria D. and Pesthauch der Menschlichkeit (The Yearning of Maria D. & Blight of Humanity), a double-feature experiment to determine whether it's easier to shoot indoors or outdoors.
-Pesthauch der Menschlichkeit was quickly dubbed as one of Dora’s most hardcore works to date, with many viewers criticizing its relentlessly cruel nature and extreme violence towards animals.
+In 2018, Dora would shoot Das Verlangen der Maria D. and Pesthauch der Menschlichkeit, a double-feature experiment to determine whether it's easier to shoot indoors or outdoors.
+Pesthauch der Menschlichkeit was quickly dubbed as one of Dora’s most hardcore works to date, with many viewers criticizing its relentlessly cruel nature and depictions of extreme violence towards animals.
 The films would premiere in 2020 at Weekend of Fear in Berlin, and then get a physical release in a mediabook edition by MTM.

 In 2021, Dora shot a documentary-like follow up to Das Verlangen der Maria D. entitled Thomas und Marco which follows actors Thomas Georsch and Marco Klammer as they discuss their film career and personal life.
 The film was made in response to Klammer’s violent and inappropriate on-set behavior during the shooting of Das Verlangen der Maria D. and once again premiered at Weekend of Fear in 2022, then released on DVD in 2023 by New Film Order.